timothyhay256/Stochastic-Volumetric-LED-Display/README.md

  - A ESP32 or ESP8266 depending on the number of LEDs and features that you want

 Once you have the hardware, go to the [Wiki.](https://github.com/timothyhay256/Stochastic-volumetric-LED-display/wiki/Setting-up-LEDs)

+## SVLED-RS
+If you want to help contribute, please note that the current plan is to rewrite all the Python into Rust so this project is actually usable.
+(Currently you are bound to run into runtime errors.)